bbauska/W3Cx-3of5/README.md

 </details>

 <i>Beware</i> that browser implementations may differ.
-Chrome, Opera will display the title attribute value in error message bubbles when the form is submitted, while Safari and FireFox (desktop and mobile) will simply ignore it.
+Chrome, Opera will display
+the title attribute value in error message bubbles when the form is submitted, while Safari and FireFox (desktop and mobile) will simply ignore it.

 You must also take care of the different languages, otherwise you will get error message bubbles that show some parts in the local language, and the message from the title attribute "as is".

 Google Chrome on a French desktop computer:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 290. chrome on french computer (346) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image290.webp?raw=true"
   width="65%"
-   alt="Chrome shows native error message localized and the title attribute content as is." /> &nbsp;
+  title="Chrome shows native error message localized and the title attribute content as is" alt="Chrome shows native error message localized and the title attribute content as is." /> &nbsp;
 <br/>